UK publishers shy away from ‘alt-right’ star Milo Yiannopoulos

 A publishing director at a nonfiction imprint, who also asked not to be named, said: “A lot of semi-toxic books do go to large publishers, but I wouldn’t touch this if it was offered to me and don’t think anyone else will.”

-Only Iain Dale, from small independent Biteback, showed an interest, but said Yiannopoulos’s reputation as a mouthpiece for the hard right may create problems selling the book through bookshops.
+Only Iain Dale, from small independent Biteback, showed an interest, but said Yiannopoulos’s reputation as a mouthpiece for the hard right might create problems selling the book through bookshops.
 “It would be a difficult book to push in the sense that some bookshops will be very wary of it,” he said.
 “Persuading Waterstones to take a book like that may be a difficult task.”

 Dale has previously published rightwing commentators and politicians who were turned down elsewhere.
 Biteback, which is jointly owned by former Conservative party deputy chairman Michael Ashcroft, picked up Brexit mouthpiece Nigel Farage’s memoir The Purple Revolution after it was rejected by corporate publishers.
 In 2016, the imprint also published Leave.EU backer Arron Banks’s The Bad Boys of Brexit, which is reportedly currently being considered for a film adaptation.